Frame-14

 • Learn how to gather information legally for due diligence purposes

-• Utilize the skillsets taught to perform security testing and identifying external threats in your organization Montserrat
+• Utilize the skillsets taught to perform security testing and identifying external threats in your organization

 Overview

-The course will provide you an in-depth knowledge of what Open Source Intelligence (Osint Singapore) is and how to leverage on publicly available information to gather information for various purposes.
+The course will provide you an in-depth knowledge of what Open Source Intelligence (OSINT Singapore) is and how to leverage on publicly available information to gather information for various purposes.
 Trainees will learn the tools and methodologies on how to perform research discreetly while using covert accounts.

 Topics covered also include enhanced knowledge of utilizing social media, search engines, online databases and registries, and much more to achieve your data gathering objectives.